 - Strengthening – Strength training focused on balanced conditioning of the knee joint and surrounding muscles will help stabilize and strengthen the entire structure.

-- Compression Knee Sleeve – Purchase a compression knee sleeve or other knee stabilizing support that will apply medical grade pressure to the joint during activity, reducing strain and allowing it to heal while easing pain.
+- Compression Knee Sleeve – A knee stabilizing support that will apply medical grade pressure to the joint during activity, reducing strain and allowing it to heal while easing pain.

 - Cortisone – If none of the above helps, your doctor may prescribe regular injections of cortsone to control the pain, although this would be rarely used since corticosteroids tend to weaken tendons and can increase the chances of further complications.

 - Surgery – As a last resort, your doctor may attempt surgery to repair the knee.